oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/create-image.md

 **Note**: Use `--passwordEnv` or `--passwordFile` instead of `--password`.

-The commands below assume that all the required JDK, WLS, or FMW (WebLogic infrastructure) installers have been downloaded to the cache directory.
+The following commands assume that all the required JDK, WLS, or FMW (WebLogic infrastructure) installers have been downloaded to the cache directory.
 Use the [cache]({{< relref "/userguide/tools/cache.md" >}}) command to set it up.

-- Update the JDK for an existing domain.
-Copy the existing domain from `sample:v1` where the JDK was 8u202 to a new image called `sample:v2` and install the newer JDK 8u221 with WebLogic Server 12.2.1.3.0.
+- Create an image named `sample:wls` with the WebLogic installer 12.2.1.3.0, server JDK 8u202, and latest PSU applied.
     ```bash
-    $ imagetool rebase --tag sample:v2 --sourceImage sample:v1 --version 12.2.1.3.0 --jdkVersion 8u221
+    $ imagetool create --tag sample:wls --latestPSU --user testuser@xyz.com --password hello
     ```

-- Update the Oracle Home for an existing domain with a newer WebLogic version.
-Copy a domain from an existing image to a new image with a new install of WebLogic Server 12.2.1.4.0.
-Copy the domain from `sample:v1` and select the desired WebLogic installer using the `--version` argument.
+- Create an image named `sample:wdt` with the same options as above and create a domain with [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/).
     ```bash
-    $ imagetool rebase --tag sample:v2 --sourceImage sample:v1 --version 12.2.1.4.0 --jdkVersion 8u221
+    $ imagetool create --tag sample:wdt --latestPSU --user testuser@xyz.com --password hello --wdtModel /path/to/model.json --wdtVariables /path/to/variables.json --wdtVersion 0.16
     ```

-- Update the JDK and/or Oracle Home for an existing domain using another image with pre-installed binaries.
-Copy the domain from the source image named `sample:v1` to a new image called `sample:v2` based on a target image named `fmw:12214`.  **Note**: The Oracle Home and JDK must be installed in the same same folders on each image.
+    If `wdtVersion` is not provided, the tool uses the latest release.

+- Create an image named `sample:patch` with the selected patches applied.
     ```bash
-    $ imagetool rebase --tag sample:v2 --sourceImage sample:v1 --targetImage fmw:12214
+    $ imagetool create --tag sample:patch --user testuser@xyz.com --password hello --patches 12345678,p87654321
     ```
+    The patch numbers may or may not start with '`p`'.